CRS in Bolivia

 CRS' History in Bolivia

-Since 1955, Catholic Relief Services has worked with our partners in the Catholic Church to improve the quality of life of poor Bolivians.
-Whether providing housing, water and sanitation systems, agriculture assistance, emergency response, or natural resource management, our work in Bolivia strives to strengthen the capacity of the communities we serve to take control of their own development and achieve long-term change.
+Catholic Relief Services has partnered with the Catholic Church and local institutions to improve the quality of life for vulnerable Bolivians since 1955, evolving and expanding along with economic, social and environmental changes.
+Whether providing housing, water and sanitation systems, agriculture development, emergency response support or natural resource management, our work in Bolivia strengthens the capacity of communities to achieve positive, sustained change.